tsj2003/image-classification-cerebrium-/README.md

     - subtract mean and divide standard deviation per channel

 **Deliverable**
-- test_server.py | codebase to make a call to the model deployed on banana dev
-    - This should accept the path of image and return/print the name of class the image belongs to
 - convert_to_onnx.py | codebase to convert the PyTorch Model to the ONNX model
 - test_onnx.py | codebase to test the converted onnx model on CPU
     - There are two images in this repo, your file should run onnx model on these images and verify if the model outputs correct class id and class name